Sales and Earnings

 Q: How do earnings payments work with regard to printed card products?

 When you set up a print option on one of your products, you are shown the current cost to print each copy of the product.
-You will then be asked to set the margin you want for that title.
+You will then be asked to input a Margin for that title.
+Doing so yields the Sale price.

-Q: Won't selling my cards here affect sales of my traditionally sold cards?
+Q: Won't selling my cards on DriveThru affect sales of my traditionally sold cards?

 We don't think so.
 Based on our experience with print-on-demand books, sales replacing regular channel sales will be very small.
 But even if every single sale here replaced a regular channel sale of your printed inventory, which it won't, you would still be coming out ahead.
 (If you run the numbers, including traditional channel discounts, cost of goods sold, etc., you'll see what we mean.)